LucyKuncheva/Classifier-Ensembles/combination_rules/Readme.md

-## Combination rules for classifier ensembles
+## A demo of combination rules for classifier ensembles

 [[L. Kuncheva.
 Combining Pattern Classifiers.
 Methods and Algorithms, Wiley, second edition,